-Collapsible device resource tree

-Device resources, such as super logic regions (SLRs), I/O columns and banks, and byte groups, appear in a collapsible and expandable tree that varies depending on the selected device.
-You can collapse the tree to target a specific area of the device, as shown in Figure 4-7.
+Collapsible device resource tree: Device resources, such as super logic regions (SLRs), I/O columns and banks, and byte groups, appear in a collapsible and expandable tree that varies depending on the selected device.
+You can collapse the tree to target a specific area of the device, as shown in the following figure.
 The tree shows the resources in the order they appear on the device, because memory interfaces must be assigned to adjacent I/O banks.

-Figure 4-7: Collapsing the Device Resource Tree
+Figure 19: Collapsing the Device Resource Tree

-Cross-selection with other views

-When you select I/O banks and byte groups, the groups are also highlighted in the Package and Device windows to aid in identifying the resources, as shown in Figure 4-8.
+• Cross-selection with other views: When you select I/O banks and byte groups, the groups are also highlighted in the Package and Device windows to aid in identifying the resources, as shown in the following figure.

-Figure 4-8: Cross-Selecting Banks and Byte Groups
+Figure 20: Cross-Selecting Banks and Byte Groups

-DRC information

-At the top of the Memory Bank/Byte Planner (Figure 4-9), a DRC status message provides information about DRC violations with a link to more information.
+DRC information: At the top of the Memory Bank/Byte Planner (following figure), a DRC status message provides information about DRC violations with a link to more information.
+When you select I/O banks and byte groups, the groups are also highlighted in the Package and Device windows to aid in identifying the resources, as shown in the following figure.

-Figure 4-9: Showing DRC Violations
+Figure 21: Showing DRC Violations

-· Signal group information

-Click the Show Signal Group button f to show the list of signal groups for each Memory IP in the Signal Groups dialog box (Figure 4-10).
+• Signal group information: Click the Show Signal Group button to show the list of signal groups for each Memory IP in the Signal Groups dialog box.